af4oz/rating-methods/README.md

 ## TODO Items

-- Save Ratings/Methods with unique names
+- [ ] Name input functionality, let users save Ratings/Methods with unique names
-- Add creation & modification datetime
+- [ ] Add creation & modification datetime
-- Display Ratings using particular method on method/[id] pages
+- [ ] Display Ratings using particular method on method/[id] pages
+- [ ] Improve id counters
-- Improve id counters(eg: counters can only be modified from within store and not from everywhere else)
+  - counters can only be modified from within store and not from everywhere else,
+  - two counters(ratingCounter,methodCounter) are hard to manage

 ## Learn More